 A Prodigal’s Return

-Stumbling Toward God traces a woman’s spiritual search with an unusual twist – from an “atheist who prays” to unorthodox membership in two radically different churches: Unitarian and Episcopal.
+Stumbling Toward God traces a woman’s spiritual search with an unusual twist – from an “atheist who prays” to unorthodox membership in two churches with contrasting approaches to worship: Unitarian and Episcopal.
 An honest, satisfying read for anyone questioning or seeking a spiritual path.
 First Place for Nonfiction Book in the PNWA Literary Competition.

 "An offbeat, engagingly written, appealingly uncertain spiritual memoir." —Publisher's Weekly